YueqiJin/cporechop/README.md

 ## Acknowledgments

 cporechop is a derivative work of [Porechop](https://github.com/rrwick/Porechop) by Ryan Wick (rrwick@gmail.com).
 The original Porechop is licensed under the GNU General Public License v3.
-This port is a C++20 reimplementation using seqan3 and is likewise distributed under the GPL v3.
+This port is a C++20 reimplementation using seqan3 and is likewise distributed under the MIT License.

 All credit for the original design, adapter sequences, and algorithms goes to Ryan Wick.